revelstoke's famous wildflowers.

-Screaming marmots mark your passage through the boulderfields that cascade down the subalpine.
+Screaming marmots mark your passage through the boulder fields that cascade down the subalpine.
 Glassy brooks roll down waterfalls and pass through grassy fields.
-Wiry alpine evergreens tell of cold winters and crushing snowloads.
+Wiry alpine evergreens tell of cold winters and crushing snow.

-We pitched our tent at the lake and laid back to gaze at the stars — which soon clouded over and turned into a rip-roaringest electrical storm.
-We zipped ourselves in and rode out a thrilling lightshow that lasted all night.
+We pitched our tent at the lake and laid back to gaze at the stars.

 Although you can bike or hike to the Mount Revelstoke Summit area, the vast majority drive up, and most people just check out the very short trail network around the summit parking area.
 You can loop the tiny Heather Lake and Balsam Lake, check out the old fire lookout hut, and take in the First Footsteps Trail that mixes First Nations art with a short loop hike.
-The alpine wildflowers in the area near the parking lot are some of the most dense and beautiful in the whole mountain summit area.
-There are washrooms, Parks Canada staff to help with any questions, a shuttle to the top of the summit area, and other amenities.
+The alpine wildflowers in the area near the parking lot are some of the most dense and beautiful in the whole summit area.
+There are washrooms, Parks Canada staff to help with any questions, and other amenities.
 The summit area is a series of smaller peaks and valleys, so there are many different views to be had.
 If you only have a couple of hours to spare, you’ll want to make the drive for the alpine wildflowers.

 But I really recommend the hike out to Eva, Miller, and Jade Lakes.
 It’s a beautiful trail with lots of variety and it’s on the must-see list for your summer trip.